Adolf Tolkachev

 Adolf Georgiyevich Tolkachev (Адольф Георгиевич Толкачёв; 6 January 1927 – 24 September 1986) was a Soviet electronics engineer.
-He provided vital documents to the United States Central Intelligence Agency (CIA) between 1979 and 1985.
+He provided vital documents to the United States Central Intelligence Agency (CIA) from 1979 to 1985.
 Working at the Soviet radar design bureau Phazotron as one of the chief designers, Adolf Tolkachev gave the CIA complete detailed information about projects such as the R-23, R-24, R-33, R-27, and R-60, S-300 missile systems; fighter-interceptor aircraft radars used on the MiG-29, MiG-31, and Su-27; and other avionics.
-KGB Police executed him in Moscow for being a spy in 1986.
+The KGB executed him in Moscow for espionage in 1986.

 Career

-Tolkachev claimed his distrust of the Soviet government arose from the persecution of his wife's parents, who had suffered under Joseph Stalin.
+Tolkachev said his distrust of the Soviet government arose from the persecution of his wife's parents under Joseph Stalin.
 He told the CIA he was inspired by Aleksandr Solzhenitsyn and Andrei Sakharov.

 A story whose plausibility has been questioned tells how Tolkachev began his spy career.
 From January 1977 to February 1978, Tolkachev attempted to approach cars with U.S. diplomatic license plates in Moscow five times, coincidentally approaching the CIA Moscow bureau chief Gardner Hathaway at a gas station, but the CIA was wary of counterintelligence operations by the KGB.
 On his fifth attempt, the CIA assigned a Russian-speaking officer named John I. Guilsher to contact him.
 Eventually, Tolkachev established his bona fides with intelligence data that proved to be of "incalculable" value to US experts.
 The U.S. Air Force completely reversed direction on a $70 million electronics package for the F-15 Eagle due to Tolkachev's intelligence, although historian Benjamin B. Fischer says that this was "the projected overall cost, not a cost savings".

 Tolkachev resisted the use of traditional CIA methods, including dead drops and radios.
 He preferred personal meetings, as he enjoyed meeting with agents.
 During visits, he was also given medicine and medical checkups.
 A KGB-linked newspaper later wrote that the CIA showed a great deal of care for Tolkachev and that the way they treated him was "touching."